 If you have not received any Bookbug Explorer bags, or enough bags for the 3-year-olds in your nursery, please contact your local Bookbug Co-ordinator who will be able to supply you with more or direct you to the person in your area who co-ordinates the distribution of the bags.

 Working with children with Additional Support Needs?

 CALL Scotland have created a fantastic pack of symbolised resources to accompany the books in the Bookbug Explorer bag.
 The resources can be used with children with Additional Support Needs, communication difficulties and with English as an Additional Language too!
-They are all available to download from the Books for All website.
+Download these from our Bookbug Explorer Bag Learning Resource page.

 Why do we give out the Bookbug Explorer Bag?

 The Explorer Bag builds on the book sharing message of the first two bags with more age-appropriate resources to help support children’s learning and development.
 This bag can also be used as a link between home and nursery.
 Please have a good look at what’s inside the Bookbug Bags before giving them out.
 The contents change every year so the bag contents may vary.